recallnet/rust-recall/README.md

 to the `sdk/tests` directory.
 The tests are run using the `cargo test` command, but note that you will need to set the `RECALL_PRIVATE_KEY` environment variable and start the `localnet` container before running the tests.

+### Adding New CLI Tests

+CLI tests are currently bash scripts located in the `dagger/ci/cli-tests` directory.
+These tests are run through the [CI pipeline](./dagger/README.md) and run against a `localnet` Docker image launched through Dagger.
+You can add new tests by creating a new bash script in this directory.
+The test scripts are numbered to ensure a deterministic order of execution.

 ## Contributing

 PRs accepted.